 With a desire to help everyone get organized, Sarah developed an online organizing platform, Organizing U. Organizing U offers a professional organizer directory, online courses and virtual organizing programs to help people live more organized lives.
 Organizing U also offers training programs for Professional Organizers.

 Sarah is the author of Organize your STUFF!: 5 Simple Steps to Organize Everything.

 Sarah holds a B.A. in Journalism and French from the University of Massachusetts, Amherst and attended the Université de Rouen in France.
-She is a Certified Professional Organizer®, a Golden Circle member of the National Association of Professional Organizers (NAPO), The Massachusetts and Delaware Ambassador for NAPO, a member of The Institute for Challenging Disorganization (ICD) and has served as the Director of Technology on the Board of Directors for NAPO-New England and NAPO-Colorado.
+She is a Golden Circle member of the National Association of Professional Organizers (NAPO), a member of The Institute for Challenging Disorganization (ICD), has served on the Board of Directors for NAPO-New England and NAPO-Colorado.

 To learn more about Sarah and connect with her, please visit her LinkedIn profile: https://www.linkedin.com/in/sarahbuckwalter

 Karen is a natural organizer with a knack for transforming cluttered, confusing spaces into well-organized retreats.
 Her goal with every client is to create business or family environments that promote greater productivity and peace of mind.
 Growing up in a military family, Karen learned early the importance of keeping her living space organized to make multiple re-locations easier and she enjoys using what she learned to help her clients.

 Since earning her bachelor’s degree in marketing from Bentley University, Karen has worked as an administrator and marketer for companies large and small, including acting as assistant to the CEO of a 500-person supplies business.
 Karen also has specific experience working with individuals or families living with disabilities such as Autism, ADHD, or OCD with their unique organizational needs.